 Every Arizona taxpayer can take advantage of the Arizona Public School Tax Credit and support our academy.

-We ask every family to donate their Tax Credit and invite their extended network of friends and family to do the same.
+We ask every family to contribute their Tax Credit and invite their extended network of friends and family to do the same.
+100% of each gift stays at your school.